Abandoned Places: 10 Creepy, Beautiful Modern Ruins

 The Ruins of Detroit by Marchand and Meffre

 In the United States, few cities have felt the burn of urban decay more than Detroit.
 To capture its slow fade into history, photographers Yves Marchand and Romain Meffre explored some of Detroit’s dying landmarks for their photo series The Ruins of Detroit.
 As the industrial revolution came to a close and race riots crippled a once bustling city, many buildings throughout Detroit fell into disrepair and eventual abandonment.
-Today, visitors to Detroit can experience two sides of the city– the revitalized, re-invested downtown area, and the high-rises and industrial complexes which crumble around it.
+Today, visitors to Detroit can experience two sides of the city– the revitalized, re-invested downtown area, and the empty high-rises and abandoned buildings which crumble around it.

 Ruins of Detroit Gallery